Exaggeration in top economic journals and across strategies

 Approach and Limitations

-Brodeur et al. (2020) assesses selection on significance in the universe hypothesis tests reported in articles published in 2015 and 2018 in the 25 top economics journals and using RCT, DID, RDD or IV.
+Brodeur, Cook, and Heyes (2020) assesses selection on significance in the universe hypothesis tests reported in articles published in 2015 and 2018 in the 25 top economics journals and using RCT, DID, RDD or IV.
 I leverage this data to investigate statistical power and exaggeration in this literature and then compare them across methods.

 To do so, I first run a naive analysis: I explore whether the design of each study would enable to retrieve the true effect if it was twice smaller that the one found in the study.

 In this document, I explore potential exaggeration of significant estimates.
-I exclude non-significant as they have not been selected on significance.1.
-This also allows abstracting from specifications for which significance was not even an objective (placebo tests or when trying to show an absence of effect).
+I exclude non-significant as they have not been selected on significance.1 This also allows abstracting from specifications for which significance was not even an objective (placebo tests or when trying to show an absence of effect).

 Data